tstack/lnav/docs/source/commands.rst

 * /ui/clock-format - Specifies the date-time format of the clock in the top-left corner of the UI.
 The format conversion specifiers are the same as in strftime(3).
+* /ui/dim-text - Reduce the brightness of text.
+This setting can be useful when running in an xterm where the white color is very bright.

 .. note:: The following commands can be disabled by setting the ``LNAVSECURE`` environment variable before executing the **lnav** binary: